Brighouse Town FC

-BRIGHOUSE TOWN were formed in 1963.
-For the most part of their history they played in the West Riding County Amateur League.
+BRIGHOUSE TOWN FC was formed in 1963.
+For the most part of their history, they played in the West Riding County Amateur League.
 In 2008 they applied to join the NCEL Division 1 and after they were accepted they joined for the following season.
 The first year was a season of consolidation as they finished 15th.
-Things improved for the better in 2009/10 and a second placed finish behind Tadcaster Albion was enough to see them promoted to the NCEL Premier.
+Things improved for the better in 2009/10 and a second-placed finish behind Tadcaster Albion was enough to see them promoted to the NCEL Premier.
 Again they used the first season to find their feet, finishing in 16th but after coming 4th the next season they were just pipped to promotion by Scarborough Athletic.
-They soon put their disappointment behind them, winning the league in 2013-14 and for the following season they joined the NPL D1 North.
+They soon put their disappointment behind them, winning the league in 2013-14 and for the following season, they joined the NPL D1 North.
 A 14th placed finish last season represented steady progression.

 Brighouse lost their only tie in the FA Trophy, going down 1-0 to tonight’s opponents Ossett Town.
 A good run in the FA Vase ensued in 2012/13.
 After beating Hall Road Rangers, Staveley Miners Welfare & Holbrook Sports they faced a trip by plane.
 Sadly for them, Newport IOW triumphed 2-1 on the island and ended their dreams just when Wembley was coming into sight.
 Local cup wins have come in the West Riding County Cup and the Halifax FA Cup.